scalalandio/chimney/docs/docs/cookbook.md

     extension [A](value: A) def foo(using TypeClass[A]) = ...
     ```

-    For that reason `import io.scalaland.chimney.auto._` does not exists on Chimney 2.0.0 for Scala 3.
+    For that reason `import io.scalaland.chimney.auto._` does not exist on Chimney 2.0.0 for Scala 3.

     And thanks to porting the solution from Scala 3.7.0 to 2.13.17, Scala 2.13 could have align the API
     again - removing `import io.scalaland.chimney.auto._` as well in the process.
 (The other consequence